Keyfactor/k8s-orchestrator/readme_source.md

    certificates.
 See the [Certificate Store Discovery](#certificate-store-discovery) section later in this README for more information.

-## Certificate Store Discovery
-**NOTE:** To use disovery jobs, you must have the story type created in Keyfactor Command and the `needs_server` checkbox MUST be checked.
-Otherwise you will not be able to provide credentials to the discovery job.

-The Kubernetes Orchestrator Extension supports certificate discovery jobs.
-This allows you to populate the certificate stores with existing certificates.
-To run a discovery job, follow these steps:

 ## Certificate Store Types

 When setting up the certificate store types you wish the Kubernetes Orchestrator Extension to